 Dual local exchanges are largely down to wholesale supplier infrastructure availability and are often not known until site survey occurs.
 When a diverse order is placed, the MPLS connectivity provider will attempt to create as much separation as possible.
 If a single exchange is delivered, different equipment will be used to minimise the risk of an outage and traffic downtime.

 With geographical diversity, a point to point link will be required between sites.
 The latency must be low to support the keep-alive packets created by HSRP.
-However, when to offices are located in different locations, the tail circuit routing to the provider will clearly be different.
-Fortunately, low latency point to point Ethernet connectivity is widely available.
+However, when to offices are located in different locations, the tail circuit

 Dual Provider Edge MPLS Network architecture availability is largely dependent on scale.
 The critical question to ask any MPLS VPN service provider concerns their solutions True Edge scale.
 In some instances, marketing may state that a particular telco or carrier has 98% coverage and yet, when you focus in on the detail, the statement reflects wholesale access and not true edge coverage.